-Malfunctions or faults are indicated by the blinking \(\) icon on the display.
+A sensor malfunction is indicated by the blinking 11 icon on the display.
+In addition, the display is illuminated for 1 second in intervals of 10 seconds when a sensor malfunction persists.
 The "Error" alarm is displayed immediately.
 Press the rotary pushbutton to open the error level.
 It may be possible to view several error alarms by turning the rotary pushbutton.
 As long as an error alarm is present, the error level is displayed, even though it has not been opened by pressing the rotary pushbutton.
-In addition, the display is illuminated for 1 second in intervals of 10 seconds when a fault persists.

 In the error level, the error alarm is displayed as specified in the list below.

-After the system code number has been changed, any error alarms are suppressed for approx. 3 minutes.
+Note: After the system code number has been changed or after restarting the controller, any error alarms are suppressed for approx. 3 minutes.